punchupworld/sheethuahua/docs/index.md

       link: /introduction

 features:
-  - title: Schema Validation
+  - icon: 🔍
+    title: Validate and Infer Type
-    details: The CSV you want is what you want, no surprise.
+    details: Define what you expect with a schema and never run into a surprise.
-  - title: Type Inferred
-    details: Never forget what your parsed data look like.
+  - icon: 🛠️
-  - title: Custom Transformation
+    title: Custom Transformation
     details: Got your own rules?
-Write a function and parse CSV as you needed.
+Write a function to transform CSV value as needed.
+  - icon: 🔄
+    title: Convert Back and Forth
+    details: CSV to JS data and vice versa.
+Using a single defined schema.
 ---

 <br/>